Kuhicop/Game-Hacking/README.md

 - Now you have an idea of the basics.
 Now you have a sharp tool but you don't really know in which scenarios could be useful.
 - You should understand finding values, read/write and pointers perfectly at this point.
 If you don't, go back to first month because you've skipped lessons.
 - This month we will focus in understanding programs flow.
 So in a future, we will be able to hook and call game functions by our own.
+- Spend this month with: AOB injection, calling conventions, calling functions

+# Third month

+- It's time to learn hooking :)
+- We also learned what are data structures and how to read values, probably you want to learn how to read a complete structure at once

+# Fourth month

+- This month will be dedicated to learning Direct3D and OpenGL hooking.
+- After hooking, you probably want to learn about ImGui to create your cool menus.

+I think I didn't forget anything...
+I will try to keep updating this list with my actual knowledge.
+Remember this list only reflects my path in learning game hacking so I know there are more advanced things that I didn't cover

+# Resources

 - Learning Cheat Engine detailed step by step [THIS YOUTUBE CHANNEL](https://www.youtube.com/channel/UCxuUEVD4bQqT3twlaeW9usQ)